Saturns-Gift/Vision/README.md

 ## Timeline

 I can't really outline that as it depends on my motivation and life.
 I am trying to get a prototype out towards the end of 2021.
 If I come into any monetary resources, I will be funneling some of it into Saturns Gift and hopefully wth some luck, some people join the vision and help me build this game.
-It will open source and MIT license so people can fork and use the foundation for another game of thier own.
+It will be open source and MIT license so people can fork and use the foundation for another game of thier own.
 I just want this game to be made.

 ## Q&A